Know your rights as a utility consumer

 3-day rescission period

-If you consent to switch to a competitive supplier, your choice will not take effect for at least 3 business days from the time you receive your terms and conditions from the competitive supplier.
+If you agree to switch to a competitive supplier, your choice will not take effect for at least 3 business days from the time you receive your terms and conditions from the competitive supplier.
 If you change your mind before the end of that 3-day period and cancel the switch, you will not incur any charges.

 Terms of service